Top Ground Gear Force: Synopsis

-The Top Gear team of Jeremy Clarkson, James May and Richard Hammond decided, for Sport Relief, to impersonate and belittle the show Ground Force, and provide a garden makeover to the garden of one of Britain's sporting legends, namely Steve Redgrave.
-Helping them was a team of "Foreign Nationals", and on hand to provide advice on Redgrave's tastes was his wife, Ann Redgrave, who was erroneously addressed and referred to as "Lady Ann" rather than the proper "Lady Redgrave".
+The Top Gear team impersonate and belittle the show Ground Force, and provide a garden makeover for British Olympian Sir Steve Redgrave.
+Helping them are a team of "Foreign Nationals", and on hand to provide advice on Redgrave's tastes was his wife, Ann Redgrave, who was erroneously addressed and referred to as "Lady Ann" rather than the proper "Lady Redgrave".

 As the team's only 'country bumpkin', Hammond decided to designate himself as the team leader.
 However, his plan to build a 'river of gravel' failed to impress Clarkson and May, who wanted to include a water feature and a shed, respectively.
-Clarkson also noted that Hammond's river of gravel would pass through one of Redgrave's flowerbeds, which would be particularly difficult to remove.
-Hammond demonstrates that it is easy to simply dig up each flower with a trowel, Clarkson declares it would take too long, and instead reveals his unique method for removing the flowers using a shotgun.
-Unimpressed, Hammond sends Clarkson and May to a Garden Centre to pick up supplies.
+Deciding to go ahead with his plans to create a 'river of gravel', Hammond uses a small Caterpillar digger to dig a trench in the garden.
+Meanwhile, Clarkson and May arrive back from a garden center with their desired equipment, only to destroy the push bike of one of Redgrave's children.